 I’m privileged to work in a community-building context.
 For most of my adult life, the matrix of urban core neighborhoods that comprise the Near East area of Indianapolis have been—and continue to be—the learning ground of my faith.
-Here is where I have been spiritually formed.
-Though I was raised in a conservative Protestant pastor’s home, am a seminary-trained, ordained clergy, and consider myself an evangelical (sometimes!), the adventure of community building is the cutting edge of my faith.
+Here is where I have been most spiritually formed.
+Though I was raised in a conservative Protestant pastor’s home, am a seminary-trained, ordained clergy, and consider myself a recovering evangelical, the adventure of community building is the cutting edge of my faith.

-Here are a number of things that I recognize and practice as a person of faith in a community-building context:
+Here are a few things that I recognize and practice as a person of faith in a community-building context: